-Students receive political education when they attend primary school, middle school, and all the way to college, and they learn to follow Party-sanctioned standard answers; otherwise, they are not allowed to pass the exam and graduate.
+Students receive political education from primary school through college, and they learn to follow Party-sanctioned standard answers; otherwise, they are not allowed to pass exams and graduate.

 A Party member must remain consistent with the Party line when speaking publicly, no matter how he feels privately.

 The organizational structure of the CCP is a gigantic pyramid, with the central power on top controlling the entire hierarchy.
-This unique structure is one of the most important features of the CCP regime, one that helps produce absolute conformity.
+This unique communist structure is one of the most important features of the CCP regime, one that helps it to produce absolute conformity.

 Today, the CCP has completely degenerated into a political entity struggling to maintain self-interest.
 It no longer pursues any of the lofty goals of communism.
 However, the organizational structure of communism remains, and its demand for unconditional conformity has not changed.

-This Party, situating itself above humanity and human nature, removes any organizations or persons deemed detrimental or potentially detrimental to its own power, whether ordinary citizens or high-ranking CCP officials.
+This Party, situating itself above humanity and human nature, removes any organizations or persons deemed detrimental or potentially detrimental to its hold on power, whether ordinary citizens or high-ranking CCP officials.